NBISweden/workshop-genome_assembly/exercises/exercise_8.md

 grep "rpmH\|dnaA" "$GFF_FILE"
 {% endhighlight %}

 Use `Bedtools` to check there are no other genes between this region.
+Use the start of the rpmH gene as `$START` and the end of the dnaA gene as `$END`.
 The GFF file written by Prokka is not strictly formatted as GFF and contains other data.
 The awk command retains only the needed lines of the file.
+The output is all the genes in this region.

 {% highlight bash %}
-printf "unitig_0_quiver\t%d\t%d" $START $END > replication_origin_region.bed
+printf "unitig_0_quiver\t%d\t%d" $START $END | tee replication_origin_region.bed
 bedtools intersect -wa -a <( awk 'NF > 3 || $0 ~ /^#/' "$GFF_FILE" ) -b replication_origin_region.bed
 {% endhighlight %}

 ### Task 5.

-Select a point between the genes to use as a break point.
+Select a point between the genes (not within a gene) to use as a break point.
 Use samtools to break the polished assembly at this point.
+Redirect the output of both commands to a file called `Ecoli_broken.fasta`.
+Modify the commands as necessary to get a section to overlap at the ends of the contigs.

 {% highlight bash %}
+# This selects all the sequence on 'unitig_0|quiver' starting from $BREAK until the end of the sequence
+# The output is redirected ( > ) to Ecoli_broken.fasta
-samtools faidx 'unitig_0|quiver':"$BREAK" > Ecoli_broken.fasta
+samtools faidx Ecoli_polished_assembly.fasta 'unitig_0|quiver':"$BREAK" > Ecoli_broken.fasta
+# This selects all the sequence on 'unitig_0|quiver' starting from 1 until $BREAK (inclusive)
+# The output is appended ( >> ) to Ecoli_broken.fasta
-samtools faidx 'unitig_0|quiver':1-"$BREAK" >> Ecoli_broken.fasta
+samtools faidx Ecoli_polished_assembly.fasta 'unitig_0|quiver':1-"$BREAK" >> Ecoli_broken.fasta
 {% endhighlight %}

 Merge the broken pieces again using AMOS.